Pharmacy Residency Program - Sarasota

 The resident will be involved in several longitudinal experiences including:

-The goal of the longitudinal leadership rotation is to provide residents with the opportunity to learn skills utilized in the management and leadership of a department of pharmacy services.
-The resident will be exposed to real life examples of how a pharmacist’s clinical activities can directly impact the success of the institution through compliance with standards such as Core Measures, CMS Conditions of Participation, HCAHPS and other quality and safety metrics.
+The goal of the 12-month longitudinal leadership rotation is to provide residents with the opportunity to learn skills utilized in the management and leadership of a department of pharmacy services.
+The resident will be exposed to real life examples of how a pharmacist's clinical activities can directly impact the success of the institution through compliance with accreditation, legal, and regulatory requirements, such as Joint Commission Medication Safety Standards, HCAHPS and other quality and safety metrics.
 The resident will work directly with the pharmacy management team to identify opportunities to improve the medication use process and develop problem solving, communication and negotiation skills.
-Residents will alternate serving as Chief Resident to build leadership, management, organizational, and communication skills.
-The Chief Resident serves as a liaison between residents and preceptors/RPD, coordinates resident meetings/educational programming, manages resident schedules, and coordinates journal clubs/presentations and submission of necessary paperwork and preparation for CE presentations.
+The resident will also serve as chief resident for two months, develop personal leadership skills related to communication, self-reflection and evaluation, and time management.

 • Medication Safety